ajune-wang/webrtc/g3doc/implementation_basics.md

 certain calling pattern between a few core threads (the NetworkThread cannot do Invoke on the Worker thread, for instance).

+## Reserved class names

+C++ classes with names ending in the following suffixes are supposed to behave in certain well known ways.

+For a particular class name Foo, the following classes, if they exist, should behave as follows:

+* FooFactory: Has a Create function that returns a std::unique_ptr or an rtc::scoped_refptr<Foo>.
+The Create function should NOT alter the factory state; ideally, it is marked const.
+Ownership of the returned object is with the caller.

+* FooBuilder: Has a Build function that returns a pointer (as above) to a Foo object.
+The Builder can only be used once, and resources given to the Builder before the Build function is called are either released or owned by the Foo object.

+* FooManager: Has a Create function that returns an rtc::scoped_refptr<Foo> (if shared ownership) or a Foo* (if the Manager retains sole ownership).
+The Manager is responsible for keeping track of the object; if the Create function returns a Foo*, the Foo object is guaranteed to be destroyed when the FooManager is destroyed.

+Note that classes with these names exist that do not follow these conventions.
+When they are detected, they need to be marked with TODO statements and bugs filed on them to get them into a conformant state.

 ## Synchronization primitives

 ### PostTask and thread-guarded variables